Ethics, some thoughts

 Anger and hatred

 Everyone feels anger sometimes when another person does something cruel or morally wrong to them.
-I can well believe that many people feel, probably rightly, that they have had a bad deal out of life; they therefore become angry with society.
+I can well believe that many people feel, perhaps rightly, that they have had a bad deal out of life; they therefore become angry with society.

 There are two things that we must be careful of here.
 First, it is certainly wrong to punish some people for wrongs done by others, whether or not those others happen to belong to the same group as those who did wrong.
 Second, our anger can harm ourselves.